Are EV chargers covered by my insurance policy?

 Our policy defines Buildings as “the structure of the home … as well as fixtures and fittings … permanently fixed solar panels, … permanent hot tubs, Jacuzzis or spas.”

-A hard-wired EV wall-charger is a permanent electrical fixture in exactly the same way as those examples, so damage caused by any insured peril (fire, storm, escape of water, malicious damage, the-ft, etc.) is covered up to your Buildings sum-insured limit.
+A hard-wired EV wall-charger is a permanent electrical fixture in exactly the same way as those examples, so damage caused by any insured peril (fire, storm, escape of water, malicious damage, theft, etc.) is covered up to your Buildings sum-insured limit.

 If you have chosen the optional Accidental Damage extension for Buildings, one-off mishaps (e.g. reversing into the charger) are also insured.